Tuesday, November 13, 2012

 Firstly consider the attitude of each country that attended the negotiations:

-Germany wasn't even invited to the peace treaty.
-The German Government expected the treaty to be based on Woodrow Wilson's Fourteen Points.
+Government expected the treaty to be based on Woodrow Wilson's Fourteen

 Clearly agreement was going to be very difficult, as each country felt they knew best.
 For example: the USA didn't want Italy getting their territory, France wanted an industrial area called the Rhineland, but Great Britain felt it should only be a demilitarized zone (area where any military equipment or soldiers are banned).
 The final treaty was published in June 1919: